 Find a relevant button/menu item and click it.
 In most cases, something relevant should be easy to find.
 Try to play around with the options and settings a bit if you’re not sure what to do.
 Often, you can find the solution easily yourself if you’re just willing to look for it.

-If you’re tying to fix a problem, restart the device.
+If you’re trying to fix a problem, restart the device.
 Doing this solves a huge amount of technical issues.
 If you’re not sure how to restart your device, search online for instructions.
 Make sure you’re restarting the device itself, and not just the screen (if the two are separate).
-It’s generally preferable to turn the device off completely, wait 10 second, and then turn it back on; this is because it sometimes takes a while for all the components to power down, and for the capacitors to discharge.
+It’s generally preferable to turn the device off completely, wait 10 seconds, and then turn it back on; this is because it sometimes takes a while for all the components to power down, and for the capacitors to discharge.

 Search online for a solution using a few relevant keywords.
 Odds are that someone has encountered this issue before.
 If they did, there will often be a digital record of the solution online.
 If you’re not sure which keywords to use, pretend you’re asking a tech expert for help, and use the same keywords you would use when explaining to the expert what you’re trying to do.